Brisbane skyline at sunset, Australia

 Fortitude Valley

-Just north of the CBD, Fortitude Valley is a major shopping destination in Brisbane – especially for those looking for alternative vendors and local boutiques.
-It’s also home to Chinatown, which boasts some delicious restaurants.
+Just north of the CBD, Fortitude Valley is a major shopping destination in Brisbane, particularly for those looking for independent boutiques and local designers.
+It’s also home to Chinatown, with a good range of affordable restaurants.

 Looking out over James Street in Fortitude Valley from The Calile Hotel with Hellenika restaurant around the pool